leon-zanker/cinit/README.md

 - `make clean`: This will delete everything inside `bin` and `build` as well as the whole `.cache` directory, should it exist.
 - `make commands`: This will create a `compile_commands.json` file using `bear` (this enables intellisense with clangd when using third party dependencies). `bear` has to be installed seperately for this to work.

-`cinit` will also initialize an MIT License (please don't forget to enter your name under [your name]) and a template for a README file.
+`cinit` will also initialize an MIT License and a template for a README file (please don't forget to enter your name instead of [your name]).

 It will also initialize a simple header file with `#pragma once` that has the same name as the project and a main.c file with a hello world program to test the development environment with `make` followed by `make run` after initializing the project.